 Artspace Summer Camps

-ArtSpace offers half-day arts camps, both in-person and virtual, for kids in grades 3-12 at its location at 201 E Davie Street, Raleigh, from June to August.
-The classes are $75/week for members and $85/week for non-members.
-Registration starts Registration starts in March, 2021.
+ArtSpace offers full and half-day arts camps, both in-person and virtual, for kids in grades 3-12 at its location at 201 E Davie Street, Raleigh, from June to August.
+The virtual classes are $75/week for members and $85/week for non-members.
+In-person classes are $140/week for members and $155/week for non members.
+Artspace also offers full need-based scholarships for students to attend any of their camps.
+You can apply on their website.
+Registration is open.
 More information.

 Marbles Kids Museum

 North Carolina Museum of Natural Sciences

 North Carolina Museum of Natural Sciences offers half-day and full-day camps.
 There are camps for rising Kindergarteners through 9th grade.
 Prices vary, with some half-day camps costing $230/week (with a discount for Friends of the Museum) and full-day camps, starting at $320/week (with a discount for Friends of the Museum.)
-Registration starts February 3rd for Friends of the Museum Brimley, Explorers, Naturalist Society level and Family+1 level members, February 5th for Friends of the Museum Family level members, and February 16th for the general public.
+Registration is open now, but it looks like most camps are full and accepting only waitlist registrations.
 More information.

 NC State University